 So, if you bought a cravat in Croatia, a pair of leather boots in Italy and a vest in Slovenia, but your departure from the EU is in France, get your documents stamped at the airport in Paris.
 Also, please note that if there are different currencies (euros, lei, forint), you are obligated to pay the conversion fee.

 At your point of departure, find the local Customs Office, they are usually positioned before airport security.
 In train stations, ports or border crossings, finding the customs desk may take a while, but it’s necessary if you want to get a VAT refund.

 The purchases must be unused, accessible and in the original packaging.

-The refund will be in cash, in the currency of the country you made the purchase.
+The refund will be in cash, in the currency of the country where you made the purchase.
 They have high exchange rates, so change the refund in other exchange places if you can.
 Other refund services may require you to mail the documents, which usually takes a lot of time.

 Make sure that you’re concentrated and focused on the solution, not the problem.
 If you don’t get the refund, you can always complain to the company where you bought the item, because ultimately they’re responsible for the refund.

 To avoid VAT entirely, shop at stores with VAT-free goods.
 Those shops usually have a sign ’VAT free’, ‘tax-free’ or sometimes the sign will be in the local language.
-In Croatia ‘’Bez PDV’’ means “without VAT”.
+In Croatia ‘’Bez PDV-a’’ means “without VAT”.

-You can learn more about VAT refunds for international travelers here, which is published by the Croatian Ministry of Finance Tax Administration.
+You can learn more about VAT refunds for international travelers here, which is published by the Croatian Ministry of Finance – Tax Administration.